 3) Shake and cover all surfaces generously with HOTnSMOKEY CAJUN RUB, or our new DALMATION BRISKET RUB and use large Shaker holes for an even Salt/Pepper ratio, smaller holes give a hotter Pepper blend as the larger Salt Flakes won't come out.

-4) For extra flavour, initially cover the Brisket in FAJITA SEASONING aka WHITE LIGHTNING DOUBLE GARLIC BUTTER RUB, or rub GRUMPY GARY'S GAR-LICK SPREAD on the meat, then cover in RUB Powders.
+4) For extra flavour, initially cover the Brisket in FAJITA SEASONING aka WHITE LIGHTNING DOUBLE GARLIC BUTTER RUB, or smear Mayonnaise or Mustard all over the meat, then cover in RUB Powders.

 For a PELLET SMOKER: